| Scientific Name: | Scorpaenopsis Diabolus |

-They feed on small fish and swimming invertebrates.
+They feed on small fish.

 Length - 28cm